 Medical Education in Canada

-Medical Education in Canada is highly competitive and sought after both locally and internationally.
-Canada has one of the most revered healthcare systems in the world, a distinguished fact that rests on the strong medical education.
+Medical Education in Canada is highly competitive and sought after locally and internationally.
+Canada has one of the most revered healthcare systems in the world, a distinguished fact that rests on strong medical education.

-This is how Canada has been able to maximize its potential for making medical breakthroughs, which includes revered discoveries such as the first Ebola vaccine, groundbreaking transplants, life-saving treatment for diabetes, the first pacemaker and using stem cells to stop the advance of cancer.
+This is how Canada has been able to maximize its potential for making medical breakthroughs, which includes revered discoveries such as the first Ebola vaccine, groundbreaking transplants, life-saving treatment for diabetes, the first pacemaker, and using stem cells to stop the advance of cancer.

 Why Study at a Medical University in Canada?